MetaMask/rpc-cap/README.md

 ```
 {
-  id: '63b225d0-414e-4a2d-8067-c34499c984c7', // uuid string
+  method: 'restrictedMethodName',
-  method: 'restrictedMethodName'
+  id: '63b225d0-414e-4a2d-8067-c34499c984c7', // UUID string
   date: 0, // unix time of creation
-  granter: 'another.domain.com', // another domain string if this permission was created by delegation.
+  granter: 'another.domain.com', // Another domain string if this permission was created by delegation.
-  caveats: { // An optional object describing limitations on the method reference.
+  caveats: [ // An optional object describing limitations on the method reference.
     static: 'Always this!', // The static caveat only returns the specified static response.
-  }
+  ]
 }
 ```